Skip to main content

 Q Can a landlord forfeit a lease without a forfeiture clause?

-In most cases, no. The right to forfeit comes from the lease itself, so if there is no forfeiture or re-entry clause, the landlord cannot simply end the tenancy because of a breach.
-There are very limited exceptions, but they are rare in practice.
-If the lease does not give you this right, you will normally need to rely on other remedies such as suing for damages, pursuing rent arrears, or negotiating a surrender.
+No. The right to forfeit comes from the lease itself, so if there is no forfeiture or re-entry clause, the landlord cannot simply end the tenancy because of a breach, however serious.
+If the lease does not give you this right, you will normally need to rely on other remedies such as suing for damages, pursuing rent arrears through the county court, or negotiating a surrender.

 Q What is waiver and why does it matter?

-Waiver happens when the landlord, knowing about a breach, does something that treats the lease as continuing.
-The classic example is sending a rent demand or accepting rent after finding out about the breach.
-Once waiver occurs, the right to forfeit for that particular breach is lost, although future or continuing breaches may still give rise to a fresh right.
+Waiver happens when the landlord, with knowledge of a breach, does something that unequivocally treats the lease as continuing.
+The most common example is demanding or accepting rent that fell due after the landlord knew about the breach — even rent accepted by an agent, or accepted 'without prejudice', can count unless returned promptly.
+Once waiver occurs, the right to forfeit for that particular breach is lost, although a fresh, continuing, or later breach can give rise to a new right.
 Because waiver can happen through routine administrative actions, landlords need to be cautious from the moment a breach comes to light.

-Q Do I need a court order to forfeit a commercial lease?
+Q Does a landlord need a court order to forfeit a commercial lease?

 Not necessarily.
-For commercial premises, a landlord can often forfeit by peaceable re-entry, meaning physically retaking the property by changing the locks, usually when the building is unoccupied.
-However, this route carries risks, and if the tenant applies for relief from forfeiture, the court can reinstate the lease.
-Court proceedings are slower but give a clearer outcome.
-Many landlords take the court route where the position is contested or the stakes are high.
+For commercial premises, a landlord can often forfeit by peaceable re-entry — physically retaking the property, usually by changing the locks when the building is unoccupied.
+This route carries real risk: if the tenant applies for relief from forfeiture, the court can reinstate the lease.
+Court proceedings for possession are slower but give a clearer, more defensible outcome, and are the only lawful route for a residential dwelling that is still occupied (see below).

 Q Can a tenant get the lease reinstated after forfeiture?

 Yes.
-Tenants can apply to the court for relief from forfeiture, and the court has wide discretion to grant it, particularly where the breach has been remedied or the tenant offers to remedy it and pay the landlord's costs.
-Relief is granted fairly readily for rent arrears where the tenant pays what is owed.
-For other breaches, it depends on the circumstances.
+For breaches other than rent, the tenant (or an underlessee or mortgagee) can apply to the court for relief under section 146(2) of the Law of Property Act 1925, and the court has wide discretion to grant it, particularly where the breach has been remedied or the tenant offers to remedy it and pay the landlord's costs.
+For non-payment of rent, relief is governed by sections 138 and 139 of the County Courts Act 1984: if court proceedings are still on foot, paying the arrears and costs at least 5 clear days before the hearing stops the claim automatically; if the landlord has already re-entered without a court order, the tenant can apply for relief within 6 months of re-entry.
+Relief for rent arrears is granted fairly readily once the tenant pays what is owed.
 This is why forfeiture is rarely the clean ending landlords sometimes expect.

 Q How long should the section 146 notice period be?

 The statute says the tenant must be given a reasonable time to remedy the breach, but it does not put a number on what reasonable means.
 It depends heavily on the type of breach.
 Simple breaches might need only a short period, while substantial repair obligations could take months.
 Getting this wrong is a real risk: too short a period and the forfeiture may be challenged.
-It is worth thinking carefully about what is genuinely achievable.
+It is worth thinking carefully about what is genuinely achievable, and, for disrepair breaches on a lease with more than 3 years unexpired, checking whether the Leasehold Property (Repairs) Act 1938 gives the tenant a right to serve a counter-notice requiring the landlord to get the court's permission before proceeding.

 Q What happens to sub-tenants when a lease is forfeited?

 Sub-tenancies and other derivative interests generally fall away when the head lease is forfeited, which can be harsh on parties who have done nothing wrong.
-However, sub-tenants and mortgagees have their own right to apply for relief from forfeiture and can often secure a new lease directly from the landlord on the original terms.
+However, section 146(4) of the Law of Property Act 1925 gives sub-tenants and mortgagees their own right to apply to the court for relief, and the court can vest a new lease in them directly on the original terms.
 This is something landlords should factor in before forfeiting, particularly where the property has valuable occupational sub-tenants.

 Sources